10 Best AI Video Generators 2026: Free, Paid, Tested

 How we test

 To keep comparisons fair, we ran everything on a standardized pro-creator setup.
+We weighted physics logic, temporal stability, and native audio sync most heavily, then used workflow fit, ease of iteration, and access cost as tie-breakers.
 We scored spatial consistency (objects keep plausible size and shape), temporal stability (minimal flicker and warping), and native audio (whether sound matches motion without a manual pass).

 Shared test prompt: